 - Where an activity or development is contemplated in this plan, this can not be taken as a guarantee that it will occur.
 Decision making on particular activities and future development will take into consideration any requirements under the Reserves Act, Resource Management Act 1991 and Local Government Act 2002 as well as funding availability as determined through the long term council community plan.
-Public consultation may also be required, depending on the nature of the activity and the implications for other reserve users, reserve neighbours and the public at large. - Where an activity is noted as prohibited on a reserve then any proposals for that activity will not be approved unless a subsequent review and amendment of the plan is undertaken, in part or in whole.
+Public consultation may also be required, depending on the nature of the activity and the implications for other reserve users, reserve neighbours and the public at large. - Where an activity is noted as prohibited on a reserve then any proposals for that activity will not be approved unless a subsequent review and amendment of the plan is undertaken, in part or in whole. - If the plan is silent on an activity, the activity may still be considered.
+Decisions on whether or not to approve the activity will be weighed against the objectives and policies for the reserve and the general policies on reserves, and any other policy or strategy relating to reserve management

-- If the plan is silent on an activity, the activity may still be considered.
-Decisions on whether or not to approve the activity will be weighed against the objectives and policies for the reserve and the general policies on reserves, and any other policy or strategy relating to reserve management - This management plan only addresses reserves owned and/or administered by New Plymouth District Council under the Reserves Act 1977.
-The majority of parks and reserves in Waitara are not held subject to the Reserves Act but rather held for municipal purposes subject to Section 9 of the Waitara Harbour Act 1940 ("Waitara Harbour Trust Land") or held upon trust for the Town of Waitara for town improvements ("Endowment Land").
-For this reason Waitara Neighbourhood Parks are covered in a separate document, the Waitara Neighbourhood Parks Management Plan, which contains the same general policies and management objectives.
-The Waitara Neighbourhood Parks Management plan however, will not be a statutory management plan under the Reserves Act 1977.
+The majority of parks and reserves in Waitara are not held subject to the Reserves Act 1977 but rather held for municipal purposes subject to Section 9 of the Waitara Harbour Act 1940 ("Waitara Harbour Trust Land") or held upon trust for the Town of Waitara for town improvements ("Endowment Land").
+For this reason Waitara Neighbourhood Parks are covered in this separate document rather than included in the New Plymouth District Neighbourhood Reserve Management Plan, which is a statutory document prepared subject to the Reserves Act 1977.
+Both documents however contain the same general policies and objectives which reflect the New Plymouth District Council policy that all reserves are managed and developed in the same manner regardless of the underlying land status.

-One Waitara neighbourhood reserve, James Nuku, is held subject to the Reserves Act 1977 and is therefore included in this plan with a duplication of the information pertaining directly to this reserve also included in Waitara Neighbourhood Parks Management Plan.
+One Waitara neighbourhood reserve, James Nuku, is held subject to the Reserves Act 1974 and is included in New Plymouth District Neighbourhood Reserve Management Plan in order to met statutory requirements of the Reserves Act 1977.
+A copy of information pertaining directly to this reserve is also included in this plan so that all of Waitara's neighbourhood parks and reserves can be viewed in one document.

-Figure 1: Statutory and non-statutory documents that guide day to day decision making regarding Parks reserves
+Figure 1: Statutory and non-statutory documents that guide day to day decision making regarding reserves